- The Best Foods To Eat in Philadelphia With Kids

 Philadelphia has quite a dining scene.
-Big-name chefs, restaurants the New York Times says you have try–if you can get a reservation—and a long list of beloved local foods.
+It has big-name chefs seeking lowere rents than NYC’s, restaurants the New York Times says you have try–if you can get a reservation—and a long list of beloved local foods.

-Despite not booking those hard-to-get reservations, we managed to eat pretty well and find plenty of options that pleased child and parents.
+Despite not booking those hard-to-get reservations, we always manage to eat pretty well and find plenty of options that please all of us.

-The Best Things To Eat in Philadelphia With Kids
+The Best Foods To Eat in Philadelphia With Kids

 We headed to Reading Terminal on a Thursday well after lunch hour and it was packed, with long lines for the well-known cheese steak and hoagie stands.